bachya/simplisafe-python/docs/usage.rst

 **********************************************

 This type of two-factor authentication requires you to input a code received via SMS.
-SimpliSafe.
-After you receive the code, you use it like this:
+After you receive the code, you verify it like this:

 .. code:: python